Gowiem/terraform-workshops/intermediate-terraform/exercises/06/README.md

 aws_key_pair.my_key_pair: Creating...
 aws_key_pair.my_key_pair_secondary_region: Creating...
-aws_key_pair.my_key_pair: Creation complete after 0s [id=rockholla-di-force]
+aws_key_pair.my_key_pair: Creation complete after 0s [id=tf-intermediate-luke-skywalker]
-aws_key_pair.my_key_pair_secondary_region: Creation complete after 0s [id=rockholla-di-force]
+aws_key_pair.my_key_pair_secondary_region: Creation complete after 0s [id=tf-intermediate-luke-skywalker]

 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
 ```

 Great, both of our key pair resources were created.
-Though we don't have clear indication of the different regions where these key pairs were created from the resource/provider output here, we can be pretty confident that they are indeed in different regions, otherwise AWS would've given us an error attempting to create two key names of `rockholla-di-[student-alias]` in the same region.
+Though we don't have clear indication of the different regions where these key pairs were created from the resource/provider output here, we can be pretty confident that they are indeed in different regions, otherwise AWS would've given us an error attempting to create two key names of `tf-intermediate-[student-alias]` in the same region.
 For fun though, let's see if we can find out any more info, maybe see if we can see the region for these resources from state:

 ```
 $ terraform state pull